Excerpt of HEXES & HIJINKS

 I hesitated outside Grandma Elsie’s new-age shop, Karma Moon, with one hand hovering over the doorknob and dread twisting in my gut.

 Main Street appeared deserted.
-The other businesses, antique shops, galleries and cafes, closed and silent.
+The other businesses, antique shops, galleries, and cafes, closed and silent.
 Historical towns like Mystique, California shut down by nine o’clock.
 A touristy, mountain town so small there wasn’t even a mall or movie theater.
 Surrounding the area were gold mines, wineries, and the Sierra Foothills, a national forest that seemed to guard Mystique like a treasured secret.

 I went around the corner and down a dimly lit alley.
 The brick building beside Karma Moon had grimy barred windows.
-A security light over the partially open backdoor illuminated the entrance and shone on a planter-box with thriving greenery.
+A security light over the partially open back door illuminated the entrance and shone on a planter-box with thriving greenery.

 I dragged in a deep, steadying breath.
 “The shop’s closed for the night—”

-I flinched.
-“Who are you?
+“And you are?
 How do you know my grandma?”

-I shut the backdoor.
+I shut the back door.
 “Nana?
 It’s Danika.”

-Moving further into the room, I scooted closer to a gurgling water cooler near a bench backed up against the wall.
 Footfalls creaked from overhead.
 I swiveled toward the wrought-iron spiral staircase that led to a two-bedroom apartment above Karma Moon, taking up the whole second floor.

 “Hello, sweetheart.”
 An affectionate smile graced Grandma Elsie’s lips as she descended the stairs.
 In one fist, she clutched a rabbit’s foot, her good luck talisman.

-“You shouldn’t leave the backdoor open,” I said.
+“You shouldn’t leave the back door open,” I said.

 She glanced at the entrance and rubbed her thumb over the furry foot.
 “I thought I’d locked it after my last client left.”